International medical graduate: Australia

 IMGs (or Overseas Trained Doctors) who wish to be licensed in Australia must apply to the Australian Medical Council (AMC) to arrange an appropriate assessment pathway.
 The standard pathway involves an IMG sitting a series of assessments, including an AMC MCQ Exam and an AMC clinical exam.
 The AMC MCQ Exam consists of 150 MCQs organized through computer adaptive scoring.

 For AMC clinical exam, a candidate is required to pass 12 out of 16 cases: including one compulsory case in both gynecology and pediatrics.

 IMGs who have passed the necessary exams and obtained AMC certification can then apply to Australian specialty training positions.

-Australia is in the process of establishing a national registration process for all the doctors under theMedical Board of Australia.
+Australia is in the process of establishing a national registration process for all the doctors under the Medical Board of Australia.

-In 2010 the Minister for Health and Ageing (Australia) launched an Inquiry process into registration and accreditation processes for international medical graduates which reported in 2012.
+In 2010 the Minister for Health and Ageing launched an Inquiry process into registration and accreditation processes for international medical graduates which reported in 2012.